Digital Accessibility

 General Accessibility Guidelines

 The WCAG 2.1 Level AA accessibility standards are comprehensive and robust.
-The following is a simplified, though not comprehensive, list of general accessibility guidelines.
-Training and support for the required changes will be available in early 2025.
+The following is a simplified, though not comprehensive, list of general accessibility guidelines:

 • All links should be descriptive (not "click here").